 The funds from the netidee SCIENCE initiative are intended to promote research on par with the highest international standards in the fields mentioned above.
 In terms of content, the basic research activities funded in this call should make a sustainable contribution to expanding, strengthening and preserving the benefits of the Internet for all members of society.

-For further information on the objectives of this funding initiative, please visit netidee SCIENCE (www.netidee.at/science).
+For further information on the objectives of this funding initiative, please visit netidee SCIENCE.

 Requirements, duration and amount of funds

-The application requirements for these projects as well as the amount and duration of funding correspond to the FWF's requirements for its Stand-Alone Projects programme.
+The application requirements for these projects as well as the amount and duration of funding correspond to the FWF's requirements for its Stand-Alone Projects programme or Meitner Programme.

 Specific information on the call

-General project costs will be increased to 10% in stand-alone projects funded by the foundation.
+General project costs will be increased to 10% in Stand-Alone Projects or Lise Meitner Projects funded by the foundation.

-Proposals for netidee SCIENCE grants can be submitted and approved in combination with one or two ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.
+Proposals for netidee SCIENCE grants can be submitted and approved in combination with up to three ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.

-- Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects programme (plus one additional application form)
+- Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects Programme or Lise Meitner Programme (plus one additional application form) solely via the FWF's electronic application portal (elane).

 - Funding decisions will be made by the IPA on the basis of the FWF Board's recommendations.

-- The decisions can be expected in December 2017.
+- The decision can be expected in October 2020.

-Grant proposals which receive outstanding reviews but cannot be funded by the IPA will undergo the FWF's usual procedures; in such cases, however, the special arrangement regarding additional general project costs and the limit on the number of ongoing projects will no longer apply.
+Grant proposals which receive outstanding reviews but cannot be funded by the IPA will be funded directly by the FWF; in such cases, however, the special arrangement regarding additional general project costs will no longer apply.